 WITNESSETH:

 1. Work.
-Organization hereby engages Contractor as executive director of its not-for-profit corporation and Contractor hereby accepts such position.
-Contractor shall perform such duties as are normal and customary for the executive director of such business, along with such other duties as may be assigned to Contractor by Organization's Board of Directors and Officers.
+Organization hereby engages Contractor as Executive Director of its not-for-profit corporation and Contractor hereby accepts such position.
+Contractor shall perform such duties as are normal and customary for the Executive Director of such business, along with such other duties as may be assigned to Contractor by Organization's Board of Directors and Officers.
 Contractor's duties shall include, but not be limited to, all those job duties listed in the attached Exhibit A Statement of Work, which is incorporated herein by reference.

 2. Term.
 The term of Contractor's assignment with Organization shall begin on __________________, 20__ and shall end exactly one (1) year thereafter unless otherwise agreed in writing between Organization and Contractor.